Hetvi-Boricha/Hetvi-Boricha/README.md

 * 💻 Passionate about **Frontend Web Development** using modern tools and frameworks
 * 🌱 Currently deepening my skills in **React.js**, **JavaScript**, and **Responsive Design**

-## 🔭 Projects I'm Working On
+## 🔭 Projects

-* 🌐 **SkillSwap** –A web app where users can share and learn skills.
-I’m building the entire frontend, including login/signup forms, protected routes, and responsive design.
+* 💰 **Splitwise Expense Tracker** – Built a full-stack app to manage shared expenses and group balances with real-time updates.
+* 🖋 **CodePen Clone** – Developed a frontend-only clone of CodePen with live preview support for HTML, CSS, and JavaScript.
+Used React.js and state management to dynamically update the output area in real-time.
+* 🔐 **Random Password Generator** – Built a customizable password generator using HTML, CSS, JavaScript, and React.js.
+Allows users to select length and character types, and displays generated password with copy functionality.
-* 📅 **Smart Daily Planner** – A React-based productivity tool with local storage, deadline alerts, pie chart summaries, and daily reset logic.
+* 📅 **DPlanner** - Created a task planner with deadline alerts and visual progress tracking using modular logic.
+* 🌤 **Weather Forecast Website** – Designed a responsive app to display current weather and 5-day forecasts based on city search.
 * 🌐 **Amplimentor** – A web platform to simplify mentor-student communication with responsive pages and user-focused features.
-* 🐾 **Pet Adoption Website** – A frontend project that showcases pet profiles and allows user interaction through a clean UI.

 ## 💻 Technologies I Use